New Mexico's 2nd congressional district

-New Mexico's 2nd congressional district serves the southern half of New Mexico, including Las Cruces, Roswell, and the southern fourth of Albuquerque.
-Geographically, it is the fifth-largest district in the nation and the largest to not contain an entire state.
+New Mexico's 2nd congressional district serves the southern half of New Mexico, including Las Cruces, and the southern fourth of Albuquerque.
 It is currently represented by Democrat Gabe Vasquez.

+The district was one of 13 congressional districts that voted for Donald Trump in the 2024 presidential election while simultaneously electing a Democrat in the 2024 House of Representatives elections.